marjon-call/NFT-Subscription-Service/README.md

 TL;DR
 A format for a NFT that can be used as proof of subscription.
 This implementation uses the Diamond Standard.

 Using the Diamond Standard, to allow future contract upgrades, I created a subscription based protocol that uses a NFT as record of subscription.
-The NFT (```LeaseERC721Facet.sol```) is based off of OpenZepplin's ERC721 contract, but adapted to the Diamond Standard. ```LeaseERC721Facet.sol``` also adds the following functions that taylors its uitlity to a subscription model:
+The NFT (```LeaseERC721Facet.sol```) is based off of OpenZepplin's ERC721 contract, but adapted to the Diamond Standard. ```LeaseERC721Facet.sol``` also adds the following functions that taylors its utility to a subscription model:

 >> ```setRentPrice(uint256 _price) external``` : Updates the cost of rent for one rent period. <br />